 The re-internment of the bones wasn’t completely haphazard and disorganized either, despite how things may look.
 There are numerous tablets along the way identifying which cemeteries the bones were taken from:

 Apparently, there are even “swimming pools” of sorts down in some of the tunnels, many of which have yet to be explored.
 Cataphiles, or urban underground explorers have gone into some of these side tunnels and found some wonderous things, albeit illegally.
-For me, I was quite satisfied with seeing the things that have been well-marked out and labelled, such as this fountain.
-Known as the Fountain of Lethe, or of the Samaritan, this fountain was discovered by quarry workers in the late 18th Century and restored in 1810:
+I would recommend sticking to the formal route though.

 There’s no shortage of fascinating history here.
 If you can get over the initial “ick” factor, the catacombs are incredibly interesting.
 There’s even information on the geological aspects of Paris and the quarries themselves.
 The whole tour takes about an hour, and is well worth the lengthy wait to get in.